Building Emergency Savings: How Much Should You Set Aside

 Building an emergency fund takes time and dedication, but it’s worth the effort in the long run.
 Setting aside even a small amount every paycheck will add up over time, and you can find products from your credit union that can help you grow your emergency fund faster.
 Understanding why you need an emergency fund and how best to use it are key elements in the process of creating a financial strategy.
 By becoming informed and proactively saving money, you can make sure your finances are prepared in case of an unexpected bill or expense.

 *Minimum deposit is $1,000.
 APY=Annual Percentage Yield.
 Fees could reduce earnings on the account.
 Penalty for early withdrawal closure.
 New money required, source of funds deposited into certificate may not be from an existing Financial Partners Credit Union.
-Rate quoted as of May 18, 2024.
+Rate quoted as of December 5, 2024.
 Offer is subject to change, be revoked, or end at any time.
 Financial Partners Credit Union membership required.